jacobosullivan/PEATREST/README.md

 The 'source' column indicates the type of emissions/sequestration.
 For example 'S_forest' corresponds to forestry sequestration, 'L_harv' to harvesting emissions etc. These are consistent with the algebraic notation in the PEATREST paper.

 Finally, 'value' is the emission/sequestration in units t CO2 eq.
+By convention, positive values imply sequestration, negative values imply emissions.